tModLoader/tModLoader/MigrationGuide_1.4.5.md

 		interactions.InsertBefore(NPCInteractions.Shop("Terraria/BestiaryGirl/Shop", "Shop"), NPCInteractionDatabase.CloseButton);

 		// Here we are going to disable the Guide's tips button.
-		// First, find the tip button using interactions.TryFindInteractionByType(Type searchInteraction, out NPCInteractionList.Entry foundInteraction);
-		//   This will match the buttons based on their class type.
-		// There is also interactions.TryFindInteractionByInstance(NPCInteraction searchInteraction, out NPCInteractionList.Entry foundInteraction)
-		//   This will match the buttons based on the exact instance. if (interactions.TryFindInteractionByType(typeof(NPCInteractions.Actions.GuideTip), out NPCInteractionList.Entry foundInteraction)) {
-			interactions.Disable(foundInteraction);
-		}
-		// This is the same thing as above but doesn't have the built in null check that TryFind does.
+		// This way matches the type of the interaction and returns the first that matches or null if not found.
+		// If the interaction wasn't found, nothing happens.
+		NPCInteraction guideTipNPCInteraction = interactions.Interactions.OfType<NPCInteractions.Actions.GuideTip>().FirstOrDefault();
+		interactions.Disable(guideTipNPCInteraction); // If the instance is null (aka not found), Disable won't do anything.

+		// Alternate way: this way does the same thing, but searches the Entries instead and returns the NPCInteractionList.Entry if found.
-		// NPCInteractionList.Entry guideTip = interactions.FindInteractionByType(typeof(NPCInteractions.Actions.GuideTip));
+		// NPCInteractionList.Entry guideTipEntry = interactions.Entries.Where(e => e.NPCInteraction.GetType() == typeof(NPCInteractions.Actions.GuideTip)).FirstOrDefault();
-		// interactions.Disable(guideTip);
+		// interactions.Disable(guideTipEntry); // If the instance is null (aka not found), Disable won't do anything.
 	}
 }
 ```